pqml/rulo/README.md

-# hashi
+# Rulo
-:sushi: A minimal dev server for Rollup
+A minimal dev server for Rollup.
+Heavily inspired by budo.